 It's a lovely flat, if steadily uphill upstream trail with some interesting gold mining history.
 You climb ~45 metres over the length of the trail.

 From the trail you cross this bridge and climb up the hill to Clyde.
 The bridge bike path is quite narrow, my bike has wide bars, and I clipped the side with a bar end near the end.
 No fall or damage, just embarrassing because, of course, it was witnessed by a walker waiting for me to exit the path...

 Clyde grew up around the former settlement of Dunstan during the Central Otago goldrush of the 1860s.
-Today its more about what drew me here.
+Today its more about tourism, much of it now about supporting cycling which is what drew me here.
 Got a coffee and admired this Jag F-Type parked in the main street while I drank it.

 From the town you cross back to the other side of the river to continue past Clyde Dam to join the new trail.
 This controversial project was built in the 80's, creating Lake Dunstan, as part of National Prime Minister Rob Muldoon's 'Think Big' energy projects.
 They were supposed to make NZ more energy independent, after the 1970s energy crisis, but most failed to live up to the promises.